21142/podopieczni/README.md

-# podopieczni
-Repository for frontend projects
+# Repository for podopieczni's frontend projects

+To begin the development, run `npm start` or `yarn start`.
+To create a production bundle, use `npm run build` or `yarn build`.